Please register or login to continue

 Franc68Lorient Montaner

-I had previously been to Spain in several occasions, but this was actually the first time I travelled to these parts of the country and my keen impression had stirred my fascination.
-Indeed, the extensive province of Andalusia was well known, for its Roman and Moorish monuments, and its picturesque vineyards and memorable strings of flamenco heard throughout the area.
-Andalusia was the discernible cynosure for inquisitive foreigners that sought the peregrine whims of escape and pleasure freely in a fortnight.
+I had previously been to Spain on several occasions, but this was the first time I travelled to these parts of the country, and my keen impression stirred my fascination.
+The extensive province of Andalusia was well known for its Roman and Moorish monuments, its picturesque vineyards, and the memorable strings of flamenco heard throughout the area.
+Andalusia was the discernible cynosure for inquisitive foreigners who sought the peregrine whims of escape and pleasure freely within a fortnight.

-I had headed then towards the front gate of the remote castle, where an odd and ungainly fellow greeted me at the entrance.
-From the distance, I had presumed that the stranger was the honourable count who requested my service; but I would be sorely mistaken and discover quickly that the individual who greeted me was not the man who I had believed to be in the first place.
+I then headed towards the front gate of the remote castle, where an odd and ungainly fellow greeted me at the entrance.
+From a distance, I had presumed that the stranger was the honourable count who had requested my service, but I was sorely mistaken and quickly discovered that the individual who greeted me was not the man I had believed him to be in the first place.

-'I am Vincent Enfield, the solicitor from England', I had introduced myself.
+'I am Vincent Enfield, the solicitor from England,' I introduced myself.

 'He is presently sleeping, sir!'